Abraham Lincoln Institute Winning Scholarship

 An annual prize of $1,000 is underwritten by the Abraham Lincoln Institute and the Abraham Lincoln Association.
 A panel of scholars representing each organization serves as the jury.

 Selection will be made by a joint ALA/ALI committee.
-The winner will be notified by January 2024, with the expectation of accepting in person (travel and lodging provided) at either the ALA Banquet in February 2024, in Springfield, IL, or the ALI Symposium in March 2024, at Ford’s Theatre in Washington, D.C.
+The winner will be notified by January 2025, with the expectation of accepting in person (travel and lodging reimbursed) at either the ALA Banquet in February 2025, in Springfield, IL, or the ALI Symposium in March 2025, at Ford’s Theatre in Washington, D.C.

 Dissertations must be submitted by email as a PDF to Dr. Dan Monroe and Dr. Michelle Krowl